JWalshe86/pizza-ordering-system/README.md

 3. Click on HTTPS
 4. Copy the repository link to the clipboard
 5. Open your IDE of choice (git must be installed for the next steps)
-6. Type git clone copied-git-url into the IDE terminal
+6. Type git clone copied-git-URL into the IDE terminal

 The project will now be cloned locally for you to use.